The road ahead can be difficult to navigate for veterans who have suffered battlefield injuries.

 Bacon—who acts as the foundation’s executive director—says the government doesn’t always provide the help veterans need during college.
 Many returning troops have physical and emotional scars and find it difficult to function outside structured military life.
 The organization’s on-campus support network is designed to be like a military chain of command that puts veterans in their comfort zone to ease their transition.

 The first group of five veterans was inducted into the program in August 2011.
-Five more—including 27-year-old double-amputee James Donaldson, an Army veteran of Operation Iraqi Freedom—were inducted in June.
+Five more—including 27-year-old double-amputee Sgt.
+James Donaldson, U.S. Army (Ret.), a veteran of Operation Iraqi Freedom—were inducted in June.

 Donaldson lost both his legs in an improvised explosive device blast.
 Today, he studies information security and digital forensics at the College of Western Idaho.
 He plans to transfer to Boise State to finish his bachelor’s degree.

 “My whole mission is to go to school and to get a degree,” Donaldson said.
 “Everything else, the Wyakin Warrior Foundation is there to help take care of, and that’s awesome.”

 After spending months in a military hospital, Donaldson didn’t know where to begin.
 He knew he needed to find a job and he wanted to go to school—but that was about the extent of it.

 “I didn’t really have my mind set on a career, and that’s where the foundation really helped,” Donaldson said. “[The Wyakin Warrior Foundation] not only helped me prepare for a specific career, but they also helped out with other aspects of life, like issues with the VA, social stigmas, and stuff previous wounded guys have experienced.”